scrouthtv/termios/README.md

     * Windows Terminal >= 1.6
     * ConHost >= Windows 7
     * Cmder >= 191012
+    * ConEmu >= 210206

 Known issues
 ------------

- - Windows: A-F1 through A-F12 and A-arrow are not send
+ - Windows: A-F1 through A-F12, A-arrow, A-enter, A-escape, A-tab are not send
+ - Windows/Terminal does not send A-Enter, F11 by default (bound to fullscreen), does not send C-Tab
  - Windows/Cmder does not send C-ArrowUp, C-ArrowDown
+ - Windows/ConEmu does not send C-PgUp, C-PgDown by default (bound to scroll up / down)

 termios
 -------